learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Intro_to_Jest.md

 ## 1. What is Jest?

 ### Introduction to Jest
+Testing is fundamental to the development process.
+Like good documentation, good testing is something all developers wish they had when joining a new project but may not incorporate into their day-to-day code.
+Tests ensure code reliability and help with maintainability, especially in large codebases.
+With JavaScript being one of the main programming languages of web development, ensuring that your code works is vital for the users of your web application.

 Jest is a popular JavaScript testing framework developed by Facebook/Meta for React, but it can be used for any JavaScript project.
 Jest focuses on simplicity, speed, and a developer-friendly testing experience.
 It comes with built-in functionalities like test assertion, mocking, and code coverage, making it a comprehensive solution for testing JavaScript code.

 ### Why use Jest for testing?